 - The police will almost certainly want to talk with a victim of crime.
-When dealing with victims of crime, the police must: - Treat them with respect - Allow them to have a support person - Make sure they know about services that are available to them, including Victim Support services and available medical, welfare, counselling or legal care - Tell them about the progress of the investigation and court proceedings

-- Give them a chance to have a say about things like whether the offender should have name suppression - Victims of serious crimes have additional rights under the Victims' Rights Act.
-If you are in this position, visit your local Community Law Centre or contact YouthLaw for information and advice.
+When dealing with victims of crime, the police must: - Treat them with respect - Allow them to speak te reo Māori or New Zealand Sign Language - Give the victim back any property used as evidence - Allow them to have a support person - Make sure they know about services that are available to them, including Victim Support services and available medical, welfare, counselling or legal care - Tell them about the progress of the investigation, court proceedings and important events after sentencing (for example, a parole meeting) - Give them a chance to have a say about things like whether the offender should be granted name suppression, bail and/or parole - Allow them to make a victim impact statement which tells the court how the crime affected the victim - Victims of serious crimes have additional rights under the Victims' Rights Act 2002.
+If you are in this position, visit your local Community Law Centre or contact YouthLaw for information and advice. - If you received physical injuries as a victim of the crime or you suffered mental injuries from sexual abuse, you might be entitled to ACC cover.